 #2 Shared Drive Organization

-With a G Suite account, each user has “My Drive” and “Shared Drive”.
+With a Google Workspace account, each user has “My Drive” and “Shared Drive”.
 Shared Drive is just that.
 A place you can share files and documents across your organization.
 You can create multiple Shared Drives based on departments, teams, or management levels.

 When sharing files, staying organized is key.
 Google Drive offers the ability to organize documents into folders and subfolders just like you would on your personal computer.
 But it goes even farther than that.
 You can set permissions for files, folders, and drives that grant access to your entire organization or only specific people.
 These features help encourage and enforce safe sharing practices.